slickexo2/onlyoffice/README.md

 ![Editor in Action bar](/docs/images/action_bar.png)

-After user will choose to open an editor for current file, it will be laoded instead of file preview.
+After user will choose to open an editor for current file, it will be loaded instead of file preview.
 As Onlyoffice requires some time to download the document content to its Document Server and then prepare an UI, users will need wait for seconds before starting to work.
 Large files may require more time for loading (e.g. spreadsheets with lot of cells).

 ![Editor open](/docs/images/editor.png)